firasuke/awesome/README.md

 with ZFS, Bhyve, DTrace, Crossbow, SMF and Linux zone support
 - [OpenIndiana](https://openindiana.org/): A community supported illumos-based
 operating system
+- [solnix](https://solnix.io/): A distribution of illumos built entirely with the Nix package manager and the NixOS module system
 - [Tribblix](http://tribblix.org/): An open source operating system based on illumos that blends retro style with modern components